Skip to main content

 • Sunnybrook-Odette Cancer Centre (OCC) in north Toronto

-This 2-year clinical training program begins at the beginning of January or September each year.
+This 2-year clinical training program begins at the beginning of September each year.

 2026 Deadlines

 The University of Toronto Medical Physics Residency Program is seeking to fill residency positions for the two-year program, starting in September 2026.
-There are 6 positions open, 1 position at Carlo Fidani Regional Cancer Centre, 1 position at Durham Regional Cancer Centre, 2 positions at Princess Margaret Cancer Centre and 2 positions at Sunnybrook – Odette Cancer Centre.
+There are 13 positions open, 2 position at Carlo Fidani Regional Cancer Centre, 2 position at Durham Regional Cancer Centre, 4 positions at Princess Margaret Cancer Centre 4 positions at Sunnybrook – Odette Cancer Centre and 1 position at Stronach Regional Cancer Centre.

 We are now accepting applications and the deadline for applications is January 5, 2026.